All the information and more than 6,000 scientific illustrations on the website have been researched, written and illustrated by Sheri Amsel.

-Vermont Nature Guide (New full color edition released by Echo Point Books & Media, 2015)
+Vermont Nature Guide (NEW Full Color Version - Echo Point Books & Media, 2015)

-Wild Coloring: Fairy Garden - Engage Your Imagination, Soothe Your Spirit, Color Your World (Amazon Publishing, 2015)
+Wild Coloring: Fairy Garden - Engage Your Imagination, Soothe Your Spirit, Color Your World (Exploring Nature Science Publishing, 2015)

-Draw, Color and Learn About Rainforests (Amazon Publishing, 2016)
+Draw, Color, and Learn About Rainforests (Exploring Nature Science Publishing, 2016)

 When you research information you must cite the reference.
 Citing for websites is different from citing from books, magazines and periodicals.
 The style of citing shown here is from the MLA Style Citations (Modern Language Association).

 When citing a WEBSITE the general format is as follows.